How to write a secretary report for the board of directors

 Reports that are overly long or difficult to understand can frustrate readers.

 Solution: focus on key points and avoid unnecessary details, using simple language.
 Limit the report to between three and five pages in PDF format.
-To maintain consistency, consider using a secretary report template as a framework.
+To maintain consistency, consider using a board reporting template as a framework.

 Omitting action steps